-Each year, Royall & Company undertakes a survey of its partner colleges and universities, focusing on core measures of their enrollment performance.
+Each year, EAB Enrollment Services (formerly Royall & Company) undertakes a survey of its partner colleges and universities, focusing on core measures of their enrollment performance.
 It’s a crucial pulse check for us in terms of how much we’re helping our partner institutions.
 But its value goes well beyond that.

 Because it includes data from 140 schools around the nation, the survey also provides a unique snapshot of the state of the industry.
 More importantly, it highlights what the most successful schools are doing differently.
 In this post, I’ll be sharing with you three lessons from our top-performing partner institutions.

 1. Senior marketing is more impactful than many realize

 The schools we work with saw, on average, enrollment growth well above industry norms.
 But some did better than others.
 What accounts for the difference?

 One key factor was their strategy for engaging newly available high school seniors.
 Institutions optimizing their approach to this group saw, on average, a 20% increase in deposits compared with 4% for schools not doing so.

 Part of what’s going on here is a more thoughtful approach to list sourcing.
 While we definitely recommend engaging high school juniors and sophomores, it’s important to realize that 20% of student names don’t become available until senior year—many of them after November, by which point many schools have stopped doing new outreach.
 Knowing how to engage this group can pay off in a big way, adding 16% or more to your total enrollment tally.